 Limitations Gait strategies that may have affected the knee adduction moment, including lateral trunk lean, were not evaluated in this study.

 Conclusions Hip abductor strengthening did not reduce knee joint loading but did improve function and reduce pain in a group with medial knee OA.

 Hip abductor exercises, osteoarthritis, knee

 Sled, Elizabeth A.; Khoja, Latif; Deluzio, Kevin J.; Olney, Sandra J.; and Culham, Elsie G., "Home Program of Hip Abductor Exercises: Effect on Knee Joint Loading, Strength, Function and Pain in Persons with Knee Osteoarthritis" (2010).
-Kinesiology and Allied Health Faculty Publications.
+Allied Health Faculty Publications.
 6.